northeast-kansas-library-system/nextkansas.sql/README.md

 Make sure you have a folder on your local computer called C:\git\ and that it is empty.

-Open the csv file and run the macro from the XLSX macro file.
+Open the csv file and run the following VBA macro:

-The VBA for the macro is:

 ```

-Sub WriteTotxtSQL()
+Sub WriteToSQL()

 Const forReading = 1, forAppending = 3, fsoForWriting = 2
 Dim fs, objTextStream, sText As String